nextflow-io/nextflow/docs/process.rst

 Input of type 'set'
 -------------------

 .. warning:: The `set` input type has been deprecated.
-See `tuple` instead.
+Use `tuple` instead.

 .. _process-input-tuple:

 Input of type 'tuple'
 ---------------------

 The ``tuple`` qualifier allows you to group multiple parameters in a single parameter definition.
 It can be useful when a process receives, in input, tuples of values that need to be handled separately.
 Each element in the tuple